vectordotdev/vector/website/guides/advanced/parsing-csv-logs-with-lua.md

 There are two options to deal with this:

-1. For simple cases it is possible to use [`multiline`][docs.reference.sources.file#multiline] configuration option in the `file` source.
+1. For simple cases it might be possible to use the [`multiline`][docs.reference.sources.file#multiline] configuration option in the `file` source.
-2. For more complex cases it is possible to concatenate messages from multiple lines in the Lua code.
+2. For more complex cases the messages from multiple events can be conditionally concatenated in the Lua code.
 See [the aggregations guide][guides.advanced.custom-aggregations-with-lua] for more details on this.

 ### Change Fields Types

 By default, all columns are parsed as strings.
-It is possible to change fields types right in the Lua code using built-in functions, such as `tonumber`.
+It is possible to convert them to other [data types][docs.reference.transforms.lua#data-types] right in the Lua code using built-in functions, such as [`tonumber`][urls.lua_tonumber].
+Alternatively, it is possible to add the [`coercer`][docs.reference.transforms.coercer] transform after the `lua` transform, for example, to [parse timestamps][docs.reference.transforms.coercer#timestamps].

 [docs.administration.process-management#automatic-reload-on-changes]: /docs/administration/process-management/#automatic-reload-on-changes